vintuvishAl/ld-todo-app/README.md

 # set the .env for the backend
 cp be/.env.example be/.env

-# run composer and excute requirment for the be to run
+# run composer and excute requirment for be to run
 docker-compose up -d
 docker-compose exec be composer install docker-compose exec be php artisan key:generate